Max Webster: Legacy and reunions

 Max Webster were close friends of fellow Canadian musicians Rush.
 In a 1978 interview, Rush bassist and vocalist Geddy Lee commented that he enjoyed their music, insisting "they're quite hard to describe, but they have amazing musicianship and very interesting lyrics."

 Although successful in Canada, Max Webster failed to achieve much success elsewhere.
 "Paradise Skies" was a minor UK hit, reaching No. 43 on the singles chart there.
 They also appeared on Top of the Pops in 1979, playing to a pre-recorded track that was recorded at Abbey Road Studios.
 Kim Mitchell's subsequent solo career, however, reached a much broader audience and he achieved popularity beyond Canada during the 1980s.

 Among the highlights of the band's career were their New Year's Eve shows at Toronto's Maple Leaf Gardens.
 Geddy Lee joined the band onstage to sing and play his Teardrop bass guitar for "Battle Scar" on December 31, 1980.

-The band reunited in 1990 for a gig at the Toronto Music Awards, with the High Class in Borrowed Shoes line-up of Kim Mitchell, Terry Watkinson, Mike Tilka, and Gary McCracken.
-Max Webster did a proper reunion tour in 1995-96, with longtime Mitchell collaborator Peter Fredette joining the band as bassist in place of Tilka.
+The band reunited in 1990 for a gig at the Toronto Music Awards, with the High Class in Borrowed Shoes lineup of Kim Mitchell, Terry Watkinson, Mike Tilka, and Gary McCracken.
+Max Webster did a proper reunion tour in 1995–96, with longtime Mitchell collaborator Peter Fredette joining the band as bassist in place of Tilka.

-On May 24, 2007, The Mitchell/Watkinson/Tilka/McCracken line-up of Max Webster reunited for a one-off gig as part of the Q107 30th anniversary concert and live radio special at The Docks in Toronto.
+On May 24, 2007, The Mitchell/Watkinson/Tilka/McCracken lineup of Max Webster reunited for a one-off gig as part of the Q107 30th anniversary concert and live radio special at The Docks in Toronto.
 McCracken sang "A Million Vacations" with his tech Robert Sibony on drums, and Fredette joined the band onstage to sing Geddy Lee's part on "Battle Scar."